 One of the main reasons a supplier has an MOQ is to protect their process cost, making sure that it’s at least minimally profitable for them to set up their equipment and arrange their manpower.
 Tim shows a clever, yet common technique to get your first order at a lower-than-posted MOQ.

 The biggest things that I took away from Tim's training were his techniques for engaging the Chinese suppliers in informal ways to begin the supplier selection process.

-He provides not only a short talk on the subject but also shows how he does it by doing it with a dummy item.
+He provides not only a short talk on the subject but also shows how he does it by demonstrating the process with a dummy item.

 He showed me that chatting informally can be a great way to build the foundation for a strong business relationship in the future.

-In this module, Tim covers why amazon private label FBA Sellers need a freight forwarder, how to get shipping quotes from a number of providers, obtaining shipping labels and placing your first order to your supplier.
+In this module, Tim covers why amazon private label FBA Sellers need a freight forwarder, how to get shipping quotes from several providers, obtaining shipping labels and placing your first order to your supplier.

 Tim’s training techniques include: